 - Are you pregnant or breastfeeding?

 - Are you taking any other medicines, including medicines you can buy without a prescription, such as herbal and complementary medicines?

-If any of these apply, it’s important that you tell your doctor or pharmacist before you start amitriptyline.
+If so, it’s important that you tell your doctor or pharmacist before you start amitriptyline.
 Sometimes a medicine isn’t suitable for a person with certain conditions, or it can only be used with extra care.